 Performance Bottle [Amazon.com|REI.com]

-Good.
+Design: Good.
 The Performance Bottle features a 22-oz. soft polypropylene body and a bite valve lid.

 Durability: Moderate.
 Dropping the bottle on its top resulted in a scratched handle and a slightly wiggly straw top.